johannesschiessl/OpenAI-CLI-Tool/README.md

 # AI-Assistant
 A CLI tool designed to help you with a variety of tasks.
 Makes it easy to interact with the OpenAI API.
 Whether you have a question, need an image, want to convert text to speech, or want to transcribe something, AI-Assistant is here to help.

+If you need any help, please feel free to ask the [AI-Assistant Helper GPT](https://chat.openai.com/g/g-Npy8tPTy0-ai-assistant-helper) for assistance.
 ## Installation
 Follow these steps to get up and running.
 It is recommended to use a virtual environment to avoid package conflicts.